KField-Bucknell/Bucknell_Cure_Lab/Figure8.Outcomes.md

 The model including the second year data indicates that students under the old curriculum were 3.8-fold (2.9 - 4.9) more likely to earn a DFW in the first two Biology courses (p = 0.000000835).

 How does it look with just the old data, but with the zero-inflated model?
-I determined that the data does not actually have a zero-inflation problem so this was not needed.
+However, I determined that the data does not actually have a zero-inflation problem so this was not needed.

 ```r